Creating To Do Lists In WordPress

 - Administrators: Manage Options

-Note: When working with the Master list type non-admin users should only be allowed to view and complete items, otherwise they will be able to edit the Master list.
+Note: When working with the Master list type make sure that you only permit non-administrators to view and complete items, otherwise they will be able to edit the Master list.

 View To-Do List

-This setting enables the chosen capability to view to-do items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.
+This option permits the selected capability to view to-do items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.

 Complete To-Do Item Capability

-This option permits the selected capability to mark to-do items as completed or not completed.
+This enables the selected capability to mark items as completed or uncompleted.

 Add To-Do Item Capability

-This setting enables the selected capability to add new to-do items.
+This allows the selected capability to add new to-do items.

 Edit To-Do Item Capability

-Here you can enable the chosen capability to modify existing to-do items.
+Here you can allow the selected capability to modify existing to-do items.

 Assign To-Do Item Capability

-This option permits the selected capability to delegate items to individual users.
+This allows the chosen capability to assign to-do items to individual users.

 View All Assigned Tasks Capability